 Wipe the mouthpiece once a week with a clean, dry tissue.2 Wipe in front of the small hole where the medicine comes out.

 Throw away the canister when the counter reads 0.1 You have used all the medication.
 Store your Alvesco inhaler at 77˚F. Avoid high heat or flames.

-What are the possible side effects of taking Alvesco?
+Possible side effects of taking Alvesco

 Taking Alvesco could cause your airways to tighten suddenly (“bronchospasm”).1 This side effect can happen right after using the inhaler.
 Take your rescue inhaler and call your health care provider.